Syanthana30/Syanthana-natural-s-and-herbal-s/README.md

-   we are available in whatsapp Instagram for order purpose please contact for above number
+  <h3> we are available in whatsapp Instagram
+  for order purpose please contact for above number and Dm for our hove Instagram also </h3>